Who has a local connection

 • brothers and sisters

-The council might accept a local connection based on other family members.
+The council might agree that you have a local connection because of other family members.
 For example, if you were brought up by another relative and are in close contact.

-If your pathway plan is provided by a county council, you have a local connection to every local housing department in the county council area.
+If your pathway plan is with a county council, you have a local connection to the whole county council area.
+This applies even if you live somewhere else now.

-You have a local connection to the last council area you were housed in by the Home Office under asylum support.
-It does not matter how long you lived there for.
+You have a local connection to the last council area where you lived in asylum housing before getting refugee status.
+It does not matter how long you lived there.

 You could also have a local connection to an area if you: